ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-planning.md

 ## Engage a migration services provider
 {: #v2t-planning-serviceprovider}

 You can engage PrimaryIO’s experienced Professional Services team through the IBM catalog.
-For more information, see [VMware Cloud Migration Services (VMwaaS VPC NSX-T)](https://cloud.ibm.com/catalog/services/primaryio-hdm-cloud-connect-nsx-v-to-nsx-t).
+For more information, see [VMware Cloud Migration Services](https://cloud.ibm.com/catalog/services/vmware-cloud-migration-services).

 PrimaryIO’s Fasttrack Migration Service is optimized to move customers away from NSX-V and onto NSX-T through short-form engagements that continually drive progress by focusing on critical path objectives.